Professor in computer science at the University of Strasbourg since september 2017.

 - Romain Rombourg (started October 2015).
 Topic: Digital tree: from the acquisition to a high-level geometric model.
 Other advisor: Eric Casella (Forestry Commission, UK)

 - Jinlong Yang (started October 2015).
 Topic: Learning shape spaces of dressed 3D human models in motion.
-Other advisors: Jean-Sébastien Franco (Université Grenoble Alpes) and Stefanie Wuhrer (Inria Grenoble)
+Other advisors: Jean-Sébastien Franco (Université Grenoble Alpes) and Stefanie Wuhrer (Inria Grenoble).
+Defense planned in March 2019.

 Software and data sets